 Related reading: How Much will you spend in retirement?

 I guess the problem is few people are average.
-And do you really want to be average.
-Those that are serious about making retirement the best years of your life need to take retirement to a different level away from averages to making it personal.
+And do you really want to be average?
+Those that are serious about making retirement the best years of your life need to take retirement to a different level away from averages to make it personal.

 How much do you really need to save for retirement?

 This is the billion-dollar question.
 Again, the answer usually lies in some common rules of thumb.

 The 10% rule suggests that as a minimum, we should all be saving at least 10% of our gross income.
 It’s common sense to understand that savings are so personal.
 Is it possible that someone will save 10% of their gross income every year and not have enough at retirement?
 What if someone started saving 10% in their 20’s while someone else was starting to save in their 40’s?
 Do you think their savings rates need to be different?